mezzio/mezzio/docs/book/v3/getting-started/quick-start.md

 prompts you to choose a router, dependency injection container, template renderer, and error handler from the outset.

+## Technical Requirements

+Before getting started with Mezzio, you must:

+- Install one of the supported PHP versions, using the [generic installation from source](https://www.php.net/manual/en/install.php)
+- Install [Composer](https://getcomposer.org/download/), which is used to install PHP packages.

+> You can find the supported versions of PHP in the `require` section of the `composer.json` file.

 ## Create a new project

 First, we'll create a new project, using Composer's `create-project` command: